rola93/altBotUY/README.md

 # Related work:

-[@ImageAltText](https://twitter.com/ImageAltText) and [@get_altText](https://twitter.com/get_altText) are both Twitter bots for Image captioning: once you call them from a tweet, they answer with their best effort image caption.
+[@ImageAltText](https://twitter.com/ImageAltText) and [@get_altText](https://twitter.com/get_altText) are both Twitter
+bots for Image captioning: once you call them from a tweet, they answer with their best effort image caption.
 However, both of them only work in English.

+[@AltTxtReminder](https://twitter.com/AltTxtReminder) is another bot which just suggest the usage of alt_text when not used.
+They also offer a service for their followers: suggest alt_text usage on DMs.
+Similarly, [@AltTextCrew](https://twitter.com/AltTextCrew) offer a similar service, which also provides a bot to inspect external links and report the usage of alt_text on those links